OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/network-watcher/network-watcher-troubleshoot-manage-rest.md

     {
       "id": "PlatformInActive",
-      "summary": "We are sorry, your VPN gateway is in standby mode", "detail": "During this time the gateway will not initiate or accept VPN connections with on premises VPN devices or other Azure VPN Gateways.
-This is a transient state while the Azure platform is being updated.", "recommendedActions": [
+      "summary": "We are sorry, your VPN gateway is in standby mode", "detail": "During this time hello gateway will not initiate or accept VPN connections with on premises VPN devices or other Azure VPN Gateways.
+This is a transient state while hello Azure platform is being updated.", "recommendedActions": [
         {
-          "actionText": "If the condition persists, please try resetting your Azure VPN gateway", "actionUri": "https://azure.microsoft.com/en-us/documentation/articles/vpn-gateway-resetgw-classic/",
+          "actionText": "If hello condition persists, please try resetting your Azure VPN gateway", "actionUri": "https://azure.microsoft.com/en-us/documentation/articles/vpn-gateway-resetgw-classic/",
-          "actionUriText": "resetting the VPN Gateway"
+          "actionUriText": "resetting hello VPN Gateway"
         },
         {
-          "actionText": "If your VPN gateway isn't up and running by the expected resolution time, contact support", "actionUri": "http://azure.microsoft.com/support",
+          "actionText": "If your VPN gateway isn't up and running by hello expected resolution time, contact support", "actionUri": "http://azure.microsoft.com/support",
           "actionUriText": "contact support"
         }